expo/expo/docs/pages/guides/authentication.md

 <img alt="Facebook Console for URIs" src="/static/images/sdk/auth-session/guide/facebook-android-guide.png" />

 - Under Android > Google Play Package Name: Add your app's android package, this should match the value in your **app.json** - `expo.android.package`.
-If you don't have one set, run `expo prebuild` to create one (then rebuild the native app).
+If you don't have one set, run `npx expo prebuild` to create one (then rebuild the native app).
 - Under Android > Class Name: This should match the package name + `.MainActivity`, i.e. `com.bacon.yolo15.MainActivity`.
 - Under Android > Key Hashes: You'll need to create two different values, one for Debug and one for Release.
 Learn how to create the [Key Hash here](https://stackoverflow.com/questions/4388992/key-hash-for-android-facebook-app).
   - In your app root, run: `keytool -exportcert -alias androiddebugkey -keystore android/app/debug.keystore | openssl sha1 -binary | openssl base64` you don't need a password, but it is recommended.